ggbot-org/ggbot/docs/ec2-services.md

 # EC2 service

-EC2 services that powers ggbot2 are implemented by the following workspaces:
+EC2 services that powers ggbot are implemented by the following workspaces:

 -   [binance-proxy](../binance-proxy/)
 -   [executor](../executor/)